kevquirk/simple.css/README.md

 # Simple.css {}

-Simple.css is a classless CSS template that allows you to make a good looking website really quickly.
+Simple.css is a CSS template that allows you to make a good looking website really quickly.

 **Find out more at [https://simplecss.org](https://simplecss.org).**